How Does A Catalyst Work

 Detailed Explanation

 Catalysts function by providing an alternative reaction pathway with a lower activation energy barrier.
-In any chemical reaction, molecules must collide with enough energy to break existing bonds and form new ones.
+So in any chemical reaction, molecules must collide with enough energy to break existing bonds and form new ones.
 This energy threshold is known as the activation energy.
 Without a catalyst, only a small fraction of molecules possess sufficient energy to react at a given temperature.
 A catalyst changes this dynamic by stabilizing the transition state, the high-energy intermediate stage between reactants and products, making it easier for the reaction to proceed.

 Step-by-Step or Concept Breakdown